ldebruijn/graphql-protect/docs/run/kubernetes.md

 ## Config Map Resource

-You can create a configmap with the runtime configuration by running the following command and pointing it to your configuration file.
+You can create configmaps with the necessary configuration by running the following command and pointing it to your configuration file.

 ### Protect.yml